gjpelletier/MLRegression/README.md

  - **stacking** - StackingRegressor
  - **stepwise** - Stepwise multiple linear regression to minimize MSE, AIC, or BIC

-The functions in the MLRegression module fit multiple linear regression models using solvers from statsmodels and sklearn, and add functionality to make it easier to apply those methods.

 The functions in the MLRegression module allow the user to write one line of python code to provide the following:

 - final fitted model object